Naheland, Germany: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you get the necessary kind.
-Most adapters currently available are simply plugs and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Make sure to choose the correct type.
+A lot of adapters currently sold are just plugs and require your devices to change the voltage themselves.
 If your devices can't do that they could burn up.
-This one should be appropriate for most areas.
+This one should work in most countries.

 A portable power bank, like this one